dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/00 Install Monaco and Explore/index.md

 ## Install Dynatrace Configuration as Code CLI

 **Important Note:** Installation steps vary depending on your operating system.
-This guide provides installation instructions for Linux 64-bit systems.
+This guide provides installation instructions for **Linux 64-bit** systems.
 For MacOS and Windows, please refer to the [installation guide](https://www.dynatrace.com/support/help/manage/configuration-as-code/installation).
+All the exercises in this guide will include the terminal commands that are based on **Linux 64-bit** systems.

 1. Download the latest version of the Dynatrace Configuration as Code CLI tool